 If you already use HMRC’s online services

 If you’re already registered for the online service, as an agent or organisation, you can add the Stamp Taxes Online.
-Use your existing User ID and password to log in and add Stamp Taxes to your services.
+Use your existing Government Gateway user ID and password to sign in and add Stamp Taxes to your services.

 You’ll need your own or your company details to hand.